MI6: Inter-war period

 After the war, resources were significantly reduced but during the 1920s, SIS established a close operational relationship with the diplomatic service.
 In August 1919, Cumming created the new passport control department, providing diplomatic cover for agents abroad.
 The post of Passport Control Officer provided operatives with diplomatic immunity.
 Circulating Sections established intelligence requirements and passed the intelligence back to its consumer departments, mainly the War Office and Admiralty.
+Recruitment and the training of spies in the interwar period was quite casual.
+Cumming referred to espionage as a "capital sport", and expected his agents to learn the "tradecraft" of espionage while on their missions instead of before being dispatched on their missions.
+One MI6 agent Leslie Nicholson recalled about his first assignment in Prague: "nobody gave me any tips on how to be a spy, how to make contact with, and worm vital information out of unsuspecting experts".
+It was not until the Second World War that the "methodical training" of agents that has been the hallmark of British intelligence started.
+A number of MI6 agents – like MI5 agents – were former colonial police officers while MI6 displayed a strong bias against recruiting men with university degrees as universities were considered within MI6 to be bastions of "effete intellectualism".
+Claude Dansey, who served as the MI6 Deputy Chief in World War II wrote: "I would never willing employ an university man.
+I have less fear of Bolshies and Fascists than I have of some pedantic, but vocal university professor".

 The debate over the future structure of British Intelligence continued at length after the end of hostilities but Cumming managed to engineer the return of the Service to Foreign Office control.
 At this time, the organisation was known in Whitehall by a variety of titles including the Foreign Intelligence Service, the Secret Service, MI1(c), the Special Intelligence Service and even C's organisation.
 Around 1920, it began increasingly to be referred to as the Secret Intelligence Service (SIS), a title that it has continued to use to the present day and which was enshrined in statute in the Intelligence Services Act 1994.
 During the Second World War, the name MI6 was used as a flag of convenience, the name by which it is frequently known in popular culture since.

 In the immediate post-war years under Sir Mansfield George Smith-Cumming and throughout most of the 1920s, SIS was focused on Communism, in particular, Russian Bolshevism.
 Examples include a thwarted operation to overthrow the Bolshevik government in 1918 by SIS agents Sidney George Reilly and Sir Robert Bruce Lockhart, as well as more orthodox espionage efforts within early Soviet Russia headed by Captain George Hill.

 Smith-Cumming died suddenly at his home on 14 June 1923, shortly before he was due to retire, and was replaced as C by Admiral Sir Hugh "Quex" Sinclair.
 Sinclair created the following sections: